Skip to main content

 • Assigned male at birth (AMAB) individuals with high estrogen, low testosterone, or both

-• Those concerned about their risk for certain cancers (prostate, breast, ovarian, cervical, and colorectal)
+• Those concerned about their risk for certain cancers (e.g., prostate, breast, ovarian, cervical, colorectal)

-• People seeking to reduce weight gain from menopause
+• People lookin to reduce weight gain from menopause

 • Those with PIN

-However, it’s worth noting that the only potential benefits of DIM with a decent amount of research are those for prostate health and the risk of certain cancers.
-Other possible benefits are largely based on animal/cell studies, anecdotal evidence, or assumptions based on the way DIM appears to work.
+However, it’s worth noting that the only potential benefits of DIM supported by a decent amount of research are those for prostate health and the risk of certain cancers.
+Other possible benefits are largely based on animal or cell studies, anecdotal evidence, or assumptions based on how DIM appears to work.

 Who should look elsewhere?